awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1a_cur_setup.md

 8. Once complete, the stack will show **CREATE_COMPLETE**.

-### Configure Destination Account using CloudFormation
+### Step2.
+Configure Destination Account using CloudFormation

+At this step we will deplpoy the same CFN Template but with parameters for Destination Account.

-1. Login to the __account you choose for CUR Aggregation__ (Destination account) in the region of your choice.
+1. Login to the Destination account in the region of your choice.
 I can be any account inside or outside your AWS Organization.

 2. Click the **Launch CloudFormation button** below to open the **pre-populated stack template** in your CloudFormation console and select **Next**.